 Now that social media is an established part of business workflows, how can companies engage audiences through more content and less advertising?
-With paid media prices rising as organic reach decreases, how can businesses stay visible without spending excessively, and without relying on brand accounts alone?
+With paid media prices rising as organic reach decreases, how can businesses stay visible without spending excessively; and especially without relying on brand accounts alone?

 The answer lies in more personal communication, of which employee advocacy is a key example.

 By aggregating company content and making it available to share, employee advocacy enables companies to empower employees as brand ambassadors; ambassadors who share success stories they’re involved in, demonstrate industry awareness, and draw attention to their own skills and activity.